ℹ️ Note

 xtraka.sudo xbps-remove -R -oO.

-Sadly g, gi are aliases for git and e is exit so I still use ptr on Gentoo (emerge/portage) for sudo emerge --depclean.
+Sadly g, gi are aliases for git/gitignore so I use etr on Gentoo (emerge/portage) for sudo emerge --ask --depclean && eclean --deep distfiles.
 Otherwise it would become a cool Nissan GT-R5 as well.
 Maybe I’ll introduce it once I get my hands on Guix someday.

 I have many more funny examples but it seems I spend too much time on writing this (and Zsh part is even not included!) so let’s call it a day.